3rd Annual Mammo or Bust Run/Walk

-Digital Mammography became available at Custer Regional Hospital in April, 2016
+Digital Mammography became available at Regional Health Custer Hospital and Clinic in April 2016

-Digital mammography became a reality in Custer through the efforts of the Mammo or Bust Task Force, a volunteer committee spearheaded by Joni Hill, Radiology Services Director at Custer Regional Hospital, who was assisted by Schmidt.
+Digital mammography became a reality in Custer through the efforts of the Mammo or Bust Task Force, a volunteer committee spearheaded by Joni Hill, Radiology Services Director at Regional Health Custer Hospital and Clinic.

 The service, which started in April, is the result of the grassroots efforts of Diana Pederson, Patty Ressler, Lindy Manlove, and Sue Swartz in partnership with Regional Health and generous donors from the Custer area.
 The group tirelessly worked to gather data and raise funds to make digital mammography services available near home.